-- MTSU students in field practicum this summer or the next academic year. - BSW or MSW student. - All applicants must have a minimum overall GPA of 3.0 or 3.5 in the social work major.
+- a.
+Must be taking practicum the summer or the next academic year. - b.
+BSW candidates must have a minimum overall GPA of 3.0 or 3.5 in the social work major; MSW candidates must have a minimum GPA of 3.0. - c.
+Must have demonstrated financial need.